FelixCenusa/portfolio/projects.md

 - Run the main.py after cloning or downloading the repo to run the program.

 ## TIS-100 (Assembly)
-Played and completed the entire TIS-100 game which based on assembly language.
+Played and completed the entire TIS-100 game which based on the assembly language.

 # [Home](/portfolio) | [CV](/portfolio/cv/) | [Projects](/portfolio/projects/)